 Well, you are lucky because you got into the right place.

 We will not repeat here the information about BIMI record syntax and logo image format.
-Instead we provide you with a short but proved guideline.
+Instead, we provide you with a short but proven guideline.
 If needed for more details you can check the RFC.

 Host your SVG format image logo in place, publicly accessible via HTTPS protocol.
 Check if the SVG logo is properly displayed in a web browser.

-IMPORTANT NOTE 1 – Is your website, where the logo image is hosted, protected by a system like Cloudflare?
-Ensure that you do not have a firewall rule that blocks requests with empty user agent.
+IMPORTANT NOTE – Is the website, where the logo image is hosted, protected by a system like Cloudflare?
+Ensure that you do not have a firewall rule that blocks requests to the BIMI SVG file.

-At this time, while BIMI is in pilot stage, only Yahoo mail (webmail and Android / iOS mobile apps ) can display BIMI logo.
+At this time, while BIMI is in the pilot stage, from known mailbox providers; only Yahoo and Google (webmail and Android / iOS mobile apps ) display the BIMI logo.
 So if you wish to test your BIMI logo but do not have a Yahoo account yet, sign up to get a Yahoo mailbox.

-This is the most important step, so please read below info carefully.
+This is the most important step, so please read the below info carefully.

-- Yahoo shows BIMI logo only for emails coming from bulk sender address with good reputation history
+- Yahoo shows the BIMI logo only for emails coming from a bulk sender address with good reputation history

-- Yahoo shows BIMI logo only for emails coming from brand/generic sender addresses and does not display logo for email coming from personal email addresses.
+- Yahoo shows the BIMI logo only for emails coming from brand/generic sender addresses and does not display logo for email coming from personal email addresses.

-E.g. you may see the logo in emails that come from [email protected] or [email protected], but you will never see logo in emails that come from e.g. [email protected], even if it is a known bulk sender email address.
+For example, you may see the logo in emails that come from [email protected] or [email protected], but you will never see the logo in emails that come from e.g. [email protected], even if it is a known bulk sender email address.

 Step 5: Send bulk email to your Yahoo mailbox

-That last step you have to do, to see (or not see) your BIMI logo, is to add your Yahoo email address to the mailing list of your next campaign/newsletter.
+The last step you have to do, to see your logo, is to add your Yahoo email address to the mailing list of your next campaign/newsletter.

-If you do not do bulk sending from brand / generic email address currently, than you would not be able to test your BIMI logo.
+If you do not do bulk sending from a brand or generic email address, you wouldn’t be able to test your BIMI logo.

-If you need help to generate or lookup your records you can use EasyDMARC’s free tools
+If you need help generating or lookup your records you can use EasyDMARC’s free tools